Introduction

 The Ai11 Approach

-- Inventory: All 14 relevant data sources identified
+- Inventory: All relevant data sources identified and consolidated

-- Integration: MuleSoft connection to ERP, PLC, sensor systems
+- Integration: Connection to ERP, PLC, and sensor systems through a central integration layer

 - Data model: Gold/Silver/Bronze layers built